aKs030/iweb/DEV.md

 This lets you centralize global assets (fonts, CSS, analytics) while keeping the ability to override SEO and social previews per page.

 If you'd like, I can open a PR with these changes and include a checklist for follow-up items (e.g., de-duplicate `about.css`, normalize color vars, re-enable `selector-class-pattern` stricter settings).

-- `pages/about/about.css` contains a temporary `/* stylelint-disable no-duplicate-selectors */` directive for staged cleanup; recommended follow-up: remove after a targeted cleanup focusing on deduplication and BEM class normalization.